nikolai3d/example-node-server/README.md

 #### Setup your shell to run package-local commands

-After installing all the dependencies, the result binaries will be placed in the `./node_modules/.bin/` folder.
+To ensure that we’re not messing up the environment of any other projects using Babel, all the dependencies in this example are installed *locally*.
+After all the installations are done, the result binaries will be placed in the `./node_modules/.bin/` folder of your package.
 In order to run those to in a command line, append the following line to your `~/.bash_profile` file:
 ```
 export PATH=./node_modules/.bin/:$PATH
 ```

+After that, either restart your bash or update its environment by typing `$ . ~/.bash_profile`

 #### Initial installation